 The magnetic field is constant in an MRI room and highly magnetic items such as certain jewelry, implanted devices, medical equipment and credit cards can be adversely affected by this field, causing potential injury to the student as well as to the patient.
 Gradient magnetic fields cause many things including peripheral nerve stimulation.
 In addition radiofrequency fields used during an MRI can cause heating/burning.
 Therefore students should be aware of what is on their person as well as what is on or in their patient before entering the MRI suite.
 Students should familiarize themselves with the facilities Magnetic ZONE policies (safe and unsafe areas).
-An MRI screening document will be completed by each enrolled student (see appendix E of the Student Handbook)
+An MRI screening document will be completed in the first fall semester of the program and repeated yearly by each enrolled student (see appendix E of the Student Handbook) and also part of this safety manual.